-This is the PowerSmart DNK004, a very cheap and very good replacement for the unobtainable Nikon EN-4 battery for the Nikon D1 series.
+The PowerSmart DNK004 is a very cheap and very good replacement for the unobtainable Nikon EN-4 battery for the Nikon D1 series.

-This replaces the EN-4, which is to say, it works with the D1, D1H, and D1X, and nothing else.
+This replaces the EN-4, so it works with the D1, D1H, and D1X.

 It charges with Nikon's own charger.